WMDT: Construction and early struggles

 In early 1978, the MDV Television Company petitioned the Federal Communications Commission (FCC) to insert a second commercial television channel at Salisbury, then served only by primary CBS affiliate WBOC-TV (channel 16) and a Maryland Public Television repeater.
 MDV head Robert Hennessy said that Delmarva was inadequately served by the Philadelphia and Baltimore stations and that WBOC-TV's local news coverage was also inadequate.
 The commission assigned the channel in July 1978, allowing potential owners to apply for a construction permit to build and operate the station.

 MDV Television received the permit in May 1979.
 Local authorities in Wicomico County were initially reluctant to allow the construction of a transmitting tower, as some nearby locals feared its construction would affect their health or property values, but approved construction of the tower in June.
-The station announced it had obtained ABC affiliation in July; among its stockholders were William Sheehan and Walter Pfister, former president and director of special news events, respectively, at ABC.
+The station announced it had obtained an ABC affiliation in July; among its stockholders were William Sheehan and Walter Pfister, former president and director of special news events, respectively, at ABC.
 WMDT set up in studio facilities that once housed a Rite Aid drug store and restaurant on Salisbury's Downtown Plaza.
 Shortly before launch, it picked up a secondary affiliation with NBC; at launch, it only aired one NBC program, Saturday Night Live.

 WMDT began broadcasting on April 11, 1980; two months passed before the station aired local news programming.
 The station struggled in its early years from technical problems, low ratings against WBOC-TV (the only station on Delmarva for 26 years), and persistent rumors of financial trouble.
 In March 1981, MDV announced an infusion of new cash into the business.
 President J. Paul Audet, who had previously been involved in the startup of TV stations in New Mexico and South Carolina, noted that the station was three months late in getting on air, leaving it undercapitalized.
 In June, a receiver was appointed on a petition from the First National Bank of Maryland, which it owed $3 million plus interest.